 PLANK (30–90 seconds)

 Place the forearms on the ground with the elbows aligned below your shoulders and arms parallel to the body, about shoulder-width apart.
 Keep your back straight and hold.

 In addition to consistent strength work and smart training, here are some other aspects to consider:

-1. Foam rollers, FootLogs and massage, oh my!
 These can all be part of your injury-prevention tool kit.
-Studies in the Journal of Health and Conditioning show that foam rolling tight muscles can help increase blood flow and relieve tension.
+Studies in the Journal of Health and Conditioning show foam rolling tight muscles can help increase blood flow and relieve tension.

-2. Nutrition.
-While nutrition is too broad a topic to address in depth here, generally speaking, runners should stick with real, whole foods and avoid refined, processed ones.
+While nutrition is too broad a topic to address in-depth here, generally speaking, runners should stick with real, whole foods and avoid refined, processed ones.
 Make sure you take in sufficient calories to fuel your body and help it recover efficiently.